This New Year - Support JNS

 Mel Gibson at the Los Angeles premiere of “Daddy's Home 2” held at the Regency Village Theatre in Westwood, Calif., on Nov.
 5, 2017.
 Credit: Tinseltown/Shutterstock.

-JNS publishes a weekly listing of antisemitic incidents recorded by Jewish, pro-Jewish and pro-Israel organizations, as well as international news media.
+JNS publishes a weekly listing of antisemitic incidents recorded and found by Jewish, pro-Jewish and pro-Israel organizations; national and international news; and social media.
 By the Anti-Defamation League’s count, an average of seven instances of varying measure occur daily in the United States.
 (Dates refer to when the news was reported, not when the events took place.)
+Also included are news items detailing efforts to combat antisemitism and research anti-Jewish bigotry.

 June 10